flashbots/flashbots-docs/docs/flashbots-protect/rpc/status-api.md

 ```

 ## Potential statuses
-* `pending` - The transaction was received and is currently being submitted to miners
+* `PENDING` - The transaction was received and is currently being submitted to miners
 * `included` - The transaction was included on-chain
 * `failed` - The transaction was submitted for 25 blocks and failed to be included on-chain
 * `unknown` - The transaction was not received